 XENEON 34WQHD240-C – The Curved QD-OLED Ultrawide

 Launched in August 2024, this one didn’t get enough attention.
 A 34″ QD-OLED panel at 3440×1440, curved at 1800R, running 240Hz.
 For a single-screen sim racing setup, this is where I’d put my money right now.
-Wide enough to give you meaningful peripheral vision without needing a triple setup, and the 1800R curve pulls the edges into your sightline naturally.
+Wide enough to give you meaningful peripheral vision in iRacing or ACC without needing a triple setup, and the 1800R curve pulls the edges into your sightline naturally.
 QD-OLED means the contrast is exceptional – not quite the deep blacks of the FLEX, but close.
 If you’re not ready to commit to a triple rig or want something cleaner on your desk, this is the one.

 XENEON 32″ Panels – Triple Monitor Sweet Spot